gkdsn-com/studionari/_projects/test-project-two.md

     meaningful: Test Image - Fit Landscape
     image: /assets/uploads/fitland_placeholder.jpg
     desc: This is a landscape image that fills the space
+  - type: _section_video
+    size: fit
+    meaningful: Video With Sound
+    video: /assets/uploads/04_full_lineup_-_square_v02.mp4
+    sound: true
+    desc: This is a video that has sound
   - type: _section_text
     size: one
     meaningful: Test Single Column